jbittel/django-mama-cas/docs/templates.rst

 ---------

-If the required changes are substantial, it may be easier to replace the stock template entirely.
+If the required changes are substantial, it may be easier to replace the stock template.
 Instead of extending the template as described in step one, replace it entirely.
 If it is located in a similar path to the original template and appears earlier in the template search order, it will be used in place of the stock template.

-In addition to the login form, some elements a custom login template should also include are:
+In addition to the login form, some elements a custom login template should include are:

 **Messages**
-   The ``messages`` framework displays information to the user for a logon or logoff event.
+   The ``messages`` framework displays information to the user for a login or logout event.

 **Non-field errors**
    The form's ``non_field_errors`` inform the user of authentication failures